ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : groupConnLimit

 Type:
-: Numeric (non-negative) or `Unlimited`
+: Tuple of (Numeric (non-negative), Boolean)

 Default:
-: `Unlimited`
+: 0, false

-If this property is Numeric, it controls the number of Connections that can be accepted from a peer as new members of the Connection's group.
+If the Boolean element of this property is `true`, the Numeric element controls the number of Connections that can be accepted from a peer as new members of the Connection's group.
 Similar to `SetNewConnectionLimit`, this limits the number of `ConnectionReceived` events that will occur, but constrained to the group of the Connection associated with this property.
 For a multi-streaming transport,